All Episodes

 Absolutely knew who I was.

-That made it even better, because they thought I was acting bigger than everybody else anyway.
+That made it even better because they thought I was acting bigger than everybody else anyway.

-We think these liberal can't mind their own business nanny types who want to force everything about the way they live on everybody else.
+So anyway, I just love, folks, we see these liberal can't mind their own business nanny types who want to force everything about the way they live on everybody else.

 So now they've come along, they have banned smoking cigarettes, but they love the sale of tobacco because it funds children's health programs.